kgateway-dev/kgateway/test/e2e/README.md

 SERVICE_LOG_LEVEL=gloo:debug,gateway-proxy:error TEST_PKG=./test/e2e/... make test
 ```

+*If the same service has multiple log levels specified, we will log a warning and the last one defined will be used.*

 #### Controlling Log Verbosity of Ginkgo Runner
 Ginkgo has 4 verbosity settings, whose details can be found in the [Ginkgo docs](https://onsi.github.io/ginkgo/#controlling-verbosity)